 Applying biosolids directly to land

-Biosolids made from sudge could be composted, pelletized and / or alkaline treated.
-It could be used as a fertilizer, spread directly on parks, lawns and golf courses, or used in mine reclamation.
+Biosolids made from sludge could be composted, pelletized and / or alkaline treated.
+It can then be used as a fertilizer, spread directly on parks, lawns and golf courses, or used in mine reclamation.
 According to anecdotal reports from DEP staff, NYC biosolids are within the regulatory limits for heavy metals and are treated to reduce biological pathogens.
 They're safe to use as fertilizer for growing food for human consumption when used properly.
 In practice, that hasn't convinced potential customers.
-Because of negative public perceptions, and the availability of other inexpensive fertilizers, the market for sewage biosolids is limited.
-There are many other smaller producers of municipal biosolids in New York State, and some of them may be successfully selling their biosolids to geographically nearby customers.
+Because of negative public perceptions, and the availability of other inexpensive fertilizers, the market for direct land application of sewage biosolids is limited.

+The biogas they produce, mostly methane and CO2, is burned to heat the plant's boilers and produce some of its electricity.
 The Newtown Wastewater Treatment Plant in Greenpoint, Brooklyn is pioneering the next step in biogas-fueled electric generation - feeding the power directly into the electric grid.
 This will be expanded to other city plants where it makes sense.

 Incinerators are usually combined with systems that recover metals and use steam to generate electricity, in what are called waste to energy facilities.
 About 12% of the national waste stream is burned for energy in 86 incinerator-based facilities across 25 states.

 There are already existing WTE facilities near NYC that take mixed municipal solid waste: Newark, Rahway and Camden, NJ; Westbury, Babylon, East Northport, and Peekskill,NY; Bridgeport, Hartford, and Bristol, CT; Peekskill, NY; and Chester, PA.